Improve Screen Performance with Proper Selection and Maintenance

 Shields emphasized that vibrating screen maintenance is an important aspect of plant operation.
 A plant operator must consider many aspects when operating a vibrating screen—some of which are similar to other equipment, yet others very different.

-Customization vs. Off-the-Shelf?
+Customization vs.

-increased throughput, less maintenance and longer equipment life.
+installation, increased throughput, less

 Creating a tailored-for-the-job item of equipment begins with research.
 A custom screen manufacturer must collaborate closely with the plant builder or the operations manager to correctly qualify and quantify operational needs.
 SMICO Manufacturing Co., located in Oklahoma City, Oklahoma, USA, provides both stock and customized screening and sifting equipment to various industries.
 The company's product line includes conveyors, separators, feeders, sifters and vibrating screeners ranging in sizes up to 8 x 20 ft.